Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit22.md

 cat /etc/bandit_pass/$myname > /tmp/$mytarget
 ```

-First the script sets the user's name to the `myname` variable, and then uses it in a string that gets obfuscated
+First the script sets the user's name to the `myname` variable, and then uses it in a string that gets obfuscated.
+That string ends up being the temp file where the password from bandit23 gets saved.
+The way to access this is to use
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDY2ODkzMTYsLTIwNDcyMjkyNzgsMT
+eyJoaXN0b3J5IjpbLTExODA4MDMwMDgsLTEzNDY2ODkzMTYsLT
-Q2NjA2OTIwNCwtMjA4ODc0NjYxMl19
+IwNDcyMjkyNzgsMTQ2NjA2OTIwNCwtMjA4ODc0NjYxMl19
 -->